-- Change engine oil and filter every 8,000 km (5,000 miles). - Use Motorcraft oil or an equivalent oil conforming to Ford Specification WSS-M2C171-D or API categories CI-4, CI-4/SL or DHD-1.
+- Change engine oil and filter every 5,000 miles (8,000 km). - Use Motorcraft oil or an equivalent oil conforming to Ford Specification WSS-M2C171-D or API categories CI-4, CI-4/SL, CI-4 PLUS or DHD-1.
 If CI-4 oil is not available, CH-4 is acceptable.

-For more information refer the General Owner's Information section of this supplement.
+For more information refer the scheduled maintenance information section of this supplement.